Donor Profile

 Bilateral Spending

-10% of bilateral ODA was provided to the ‘government and civil society’ sector, within which Spain focuses on gender equality and democratic participation, in accordance with the cross-cutting themes set out in the Master Plan.
+10% of bilateral ODA was provided to the ‘government and civil society’ sector, which focuses on gender equality and democratic participation, in accordance with the cross-cutting themes set out in the Master Plan.

 Spain has a strong focus on development cooperation with UMICs and LMICs.
 This focus curbs its support to LICs.
 Cooperation with UMICs and LMICs is focused on fostering triangular partnerships, concessional disbursements, climate change and rural development, as well as the provision of global public goods.